-6.2.4 Initial State
+704 6.2.4 Initial State

-The Initial State for a channel corresponds to a condition in which the NC-SI is powered up and is able to accept NC-SI commands, and the channel has one or more configuration settings that need to be set or restored by the Management Controller.
-Because this state may be entered at any time, the Initial State shall be acknowledged with a Clear Initial State command in order for the Initial State to be exited.
-This requirement helps to ensure that the Management Controller does not continue operating the interface unaware that the NC-SI configuration had autonomously changed in the Network Controller.
+705 The Initial State for a channel corresponds to a condition in which the NC-SI is powered up and is able to 706 accept NC-SI commands, and the channel has one or more configuration settings that need to be set or 707 restored by the Management Controller.
+Unless default configuration settings are explicitly defined in this 708 specification, the default values are implementation specific.
+The MC should not make any assumptions on any configuration settings that are not defined in this specification.
+Because this state may be entered 709 at any time, the Initial State shall be acknowledged with a Clear Initial State command in order for the 710 711 Initial State to be exited.
+This requirement helps to ensure that the Management Controller does not continue operating the interface unaware that the NC-SI configuration had autonomously changed in the 712 Network Controller.
+713

-- 659 An NC-SI channel in the Initial State shall: - be able to respond to NC-SI commands that are directed to the Channel ID for the particular channel (see 6.2.9) - respond to all non-OEM command packets that are directed to the channel with a Response Packet that contains a Response Code of "Command Failed" and a Reason Code of "Initialization Required"

-NOTE: This requirement does not apply to commands that are directed to the overall package, such as the Select Package and Deselect Package commands.

-- place the channel into the Disabled state - NOTE: It shall not transmit AENs or Pass-through packets through the NC-SI interface. - set hardware arbitration (if supported) to "enabled" on Interface Power Up only; otherwise, the setting that was in effect before entry into the Initial State shall be preserved (that is, the hardware arbitration enable/disable configuration is preserved across entries into the Initial State) - set the enabled/disabled settings for the individual MAC and VLAN filters (typically set using the Set MAC Address and Set VLAN Filter commands) to "disabled" - reset the counters defined in the Get NC-SI Statistics command and the Get NC-SI Pass-Through Statistics command to 0x0

-- disable transmission of Pass-through packets onto the network NOTE: Upon entry into the Initial State, the Channel Network TX setting is also set to "disabled". - reset the counters defined in the Get NC-SI Statistics command and the Get NC-SI Pass-Through Statistics command to 0x0 when entering into the Initial State - clear any record of prior command instances received upon entry into the Initial State (that is, assume that the first command received after entering the Initial State is a new command and not a retried command, regardless of any Instance ID that it may have received before entering the Initial State)

-Otherwise, there is no requirement that other NC-SI configuration settings be set, retained, or restored to particular values in the Initial State.
+- 714 An NC-SI channel in the Initial State shall: - be able to respond to NC-SI commands that are directed to the Channel ID for the particular channel (see 6.2.9) - respond to all non-OEM command packets that are directed to the channel with a Response Packet that contains a Response Code of "Command Failed" and a Reason Code of "Initialization Required" - NOTE This requirement does not apply to commands that are directed to the overall package, such as the Select Package and Deselect Package commands. - place the channel into the Disabled state - set hardware arbitration (if supported) to "enabled" on Interface Power Up only; otherwise, the setting that was in effect before entry into the Initial State shall be preserved (that is, the hardware arbitration enable/disable configuration is preserved across entries into the Initial State) - set the enabled/disabled settings for the individual MAC and VLAN filters (typically set using the Set MAC Address, Set VLAN Filter, and Enable VLAN commands) to "disabled" - NOTE It is recommended that global multicast and broadcast filters are "disabled" in the Initial State.
+This means that all multicast and broadcast traffic is forwarded to the MC in the Initial State.
+An implementation may not have the global multicast or broadcast filters in "disabled" state in the Initial State.
+In this case, the MC may need to explicitly set global multicast and/or broadcast filters prior to enabling receiving pass-through traffic from the NC-SI channel. - reset the counters defined in the Get NC-SI Statistics command and the Get NC-SI Pass-Through Statistics command to 0×0 - disable transmission of Pass-through packets onto the network - NOTE Upon entry into the Initial State, the Channel Network TX setting is also set to "disabled". - clear any record of prior command instances received upon entry into the Initial State (that is, assume that the first command received after entering the Initial State is a new command and not a retried command, regardless of any Instance ID that it may have received before entering the Initial State) - disable transmission of AENs - Otherwise, there is no requirement that other NC-SI configuration settings be set, retained, or restored to particular values in the Initial State.

-6.2.5 NC-SI Initial State Recovery
+745 6.2.5 NC-SI Initial State recovery